-The Upper Valley Music Center is a community music school based in Lebanon, NH, serving over 1,000 students a year from across the Upper Valley region of Vermont and New Hampshire.
+The Upper Valley Music Center is a community music school based in Lebanon, NH, serving more than 1,200 students a year from across the Upper Valley region of Vermont and New Hampshire.
 UVMC’s expert faculty work with beginning through advanced students and teach programs designed for ages birth through adulthood.
 UVMC is a 501(c)3 non-profit organization and relies on the generosity of individuals, foundations, and businesses to support music education activities.

 The Upper Valley Music Center’s mission is to provide and promote the best in music education and ensemble opportunities for people living in the Upper Connecticut River Valley region of Vermont and New Hampshire and beyond.